 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

-There are tons of different essential oils out there that all have hundreds of uses.
-Did you know there are even oils great for keeping pesky pests out of your house, garden, and most importantly, away from your family and your pets?
+There are tons of different essential oils out there that all have lots of beneficial uses.
+Did you know there are even essential oils for fleas?

-However, it’s very important to know which ones are safe for various uses.
 Read on to learn which essential oils help eliminate pests, specifically when it comes to keeping them away from your dog while keeping them safe and healthy.

 - Most citrus oils